loveencounterflow/how-to/README.md

 ## On-Screen Keyboard: onboard

+This is the best on-screen keyboard I've seen so far:

 ```bash
 sudo apt-get install onboard
 onboard-settings
 onboard
 ```

+Unfortunately, the sources are [hosted on launchpad](https://launchpad.net/onboard), which is a horrible site that makes SourceForge look great and accessible, if you ask me.
+I did manage to fork the sources using [git-remote-bzr](#cloning-using-pushing-to-bzr-bazaar-repos-with-git), and you know what, without doing anything else I can now at least look inside the code just so, online, and peruse the sources for hints on usage, or maybe there's even an official documentation?
+Wait, big parts (75%) of onboard are written in Python?
+You couldn't have guessed that much from clicking through the launchpad repo pages for hours.

 ## Cloning, Using, Pushing to bzr (Bazaar) Repos with git